capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

     # Configure the Cape Coordinator server component
     cape coordinator configure
     ```

+    Cape asks you for information about your installation.
+For this example, use port 8181 and the following database URL: `postgres://cape:capepw@localhost:5432/cape`

+    When this process completes, it creates a file called `config.yaml`.

 === "Windows (PowerShell)"
     1. Download the Windows installer from [Cape releases](https://github.com/capeprivacy/cape/releases).
     2. Unzip the installer.